Aaron-Bopp/TIM/40_Evergreens/The more mistakes you've fixed the more bad decisions you can afford.md

 A bad decision for a beginner is one the will not teach them how to succeed or teach them to make more mistakes.
-^[[[Better tools allow us to be less disciplined and more productive]]] A hard rule may be the more difficult path but will setup future success.
+^[[[Better tools allow us to be less disciplined and more productive]]] A hard rule may be the more difficult path but will setup future [[success]].
 Hard disciplines breed masters, easy disciplines attract wannabes.

 ```ad-example
 [✂️ 5 minutes per stage teaches new players how to make better decisions - YouTube](https://youtube.com/clip/Ugkx6LEodXxizNkOw4P3M097XvZCZIGHvLTU)